Binaryfetch/Application-layer-protocols/README.md

 ## Basic Application Layer Protocols
-- TCP -Transfer Control Protocol
+- TCP -Transfer Control Protocol <br>
 Transmission Control Protocol (TCP) is a standard that defines how to establish and maintain a network conversation by which applications can exchange data.